Guide for Wildfire Smoke

 More Drought, Heat, and Wildfires Expected

 As more drought, heat, and wildfires are in the forecast for the future, it's never too soon to replace your air purifier's filters and ensure your devices are prepared for any emergency needs.
-That said, it's also important to prepare your home if you have not yet selected a trustworthy purifier that can clean your air of smoke particles.
+It's also important to prepare your home if you have not yet selected a trustworthy purifier that can clean your air of smoke particles.

 According to NPR, health departments in numerous states are taking extra precautions to make sure their residents aren’t affected.
 Yet, officials are concerned preventative efforts could be ineffective.